310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/chiaki_1.md

 {% img /img/es/eventstory/tropical/minitalk_chiaki1_3.jpg %}

 {% bubble Chiaki v2 %}
-Oh!
-I got so into our conversation…
+For the tokusatsu radio, they told me, "Go all out with your love for tokusatsu!"

-It's quite late in the night by now, so take care on your way home, alright?
+That's why they're letting me host it however I like, and it's a lot of fun.

-I'll head back to the agency office to take my belongings.
+I don't always get an opportunity to work this freely, so I'm really grateful to all the staff members.
 {% endbubble %}

 <div class="minitalk" character="Anzu">
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-          I'll come with you.
+          You met their expectations, huh?
         </div>
         <div class="minitalk-option_content">
             {% bubble Chiaki v2 %}
-            Do you have something to do there, too?
+            Yeah!
+I got to convey to everyone what I love, and have them be excited to see more from me.
+It's truly a blessing.

-            Oh yeah, you're free to eat the cake in the office's fridge while you're there!
-I got it from someone as a refreshment, but I couldn't finish it all.
+            I have to keep working hard and growing further in order to continue meeting their expectations!
 			{% endbubble %}
         </div>
     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            Oh yeah, speaking of the agency…
+            You sound happy.
         </div>
         <div class="minitalk-option_content">
             {% bubble Chiaki v2 %}
-            There's a fan letter for me?
+            Yeah, I am.
+I'm always doing my absolute best in my work, but being able to take control of the flow really gives you the opportunity to devote your whole self into the job.

-            Alright, I'll go pick that up too!
-It always gives me energy to read a letter from a fan…♪
+            I can feel how much they cherish my work, and it makes me want to take great care while performing my job.
 			{% endbubble %}
         </div>
     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            Speaking of which…
+            I'm so glad.
         </div>
         <div class="minitalk-option_content">
-            {% bubble Chiaki shocked2 %}
+            {% bubble Chiaki v2 %}
-            …There's a rumor about a ghost appearing in the elevator?
+            Oh, seeing me enjoying myself at work makes you happy, huh?

-            W-Why did you tell me that!?
-I'll go to the agency through the stairs, so please come with me!
+            That really boosts my spirit!
+Now I'll work even harder for the sake of making you smile!
 			{% endbubble %}
         </div>
     </div>
 </div>
 <br>
-<div toc>{% btn /tropical,, star, Index %}{% btn /tropical/minitalk/chiaki_2,, arrow-right, Chiaki Mini Talk: TBA %}</div>
+<div toc>{% btn /tropical,, star, Index %}{% btn /tropical/minitalk/chiaki_2,, arrow-right, Chiaki Mini Talk: Final Warmup %}</div>